Navigator survives 16 hours in air bubble on capsized Atlantic boat

 The Spanish coast guard found the boat capsized, but the sea was too rough to rescue it—and the navigator had to wait until the next morning.

-The victim’s survival was “on the verge of impossible”, according to coast guard divers.
+The victim’s survival was “on the edge of the impossible”, according to coast guard divers.

-The distress call was sent at 8:23 pm (local time) on Monday, 22.5 kilometers from the Sisargas Islands, near the Galicia region of northwestern Spain.
+The distress call was sent at 8:23 pm (local time) on Monday, 22.5 kilometers from the Sisargas Islands, near the Galicia region in northwest Spain.

 A rescue boat carrying five divers and three helicopters set out to find and rescue the navigator, who has not yet been identified.

-A diver was hoisted onto the hull of the ship to look for signs of life, and the man responded by knocking from inside.
+A diver was taken to the hull of the ship to look for signs of life, and the man responded by knocking from inside.

 The sea was rough, and the sun had set, so the rescue team attached flotation balloons to the boat to keep it from sinking and waited until the next morning.

-The next day, two divers swam under the boat to help the Frenchman out — he was wearing a neoprene survival suit and submerged in water up to his knees.
+The man then jumped into the icy water and swam under the boat toward the surface of the sea.

-The man then jumped into the icy water and swam under the boat towards the surface of the sea.
+On Twitter, Spain’s Maritime Security and Rescue Society wrote: “Each life saves our greatest reward.”

-On Twitter, Spain’s Maritime Safety and Rescue Society wrote: “Every life saved is our greatest reward.”
+As a result of the rescue carried out by Salvamento Martimo by the crew of the French sailboat JEANNE SOLO SAILOR, who was quilla al sol 14 miles NNW from Islas Sisargas. pic.twitter.com/gqobWTSoWc

 Vicente Cobelo, a member of the Spanish coast guard’s special operations team, said the navigator entered the water “on his own initiative”.

-But he added that divers helped get him out as it was difficult for him to get out of his survival suit.
+But he added that the divers helped to get him off, as it was difficult for him to get out of the survival suit.

 He was transported by helicopter by the rescue team and quickly taken to the hospital for tests.